BitsuMamo/SimpleDatabase/learned.md

 # B-Trees
 The B-Tree is a data structure that SQLite uses.
 ##Why a B-Tree?
 1. Fast searching.
-Logrithmic.
-2. Fast Insert/Delete.
+Logrithmic.2.
+Fast Insert/Delete.
 Constant
 3. Fast range traversal.

 ### A B-Tree is different from a binary tree.
 The B stands for balanced.